 On a day-to-day basis, respective key management staff and Heads of Department are responsible for managing and reviewing risks of their departments.
-They are required to continuously monitor and identify new risks that may emerge from time to time through the use of a checklist of sources of risks.
+They are required to continuously monitor, review, update and identify new risks that may emerge from time to time through the use of a checklist of sources of risks.

+The risks identification process includes consideration of both internal and external environmental factors.
 Having identified the risks, their potential impact and the likelihood of occurrence, these risks are further narrowed down to key risks.